 It is not very often that I get to see a pea.
 I may sometimes discover one hiding beneath my dining table, one that had somehow escaped my plate.
-It is more likely that where there is one, there will be many.
+It is likely, however, that where there is one, there will be many.
 And this was good news for the people who lived in the settlements of New England in the seventeenth century.

 The pea of the field grows abundantly, and the early New England settlers enjoyed a great success with this crop.
 The peas were life giving, and perhaps even life saving.
 They were baked and they were boiled, and usually there were plenty leftover from the harvest, enough so that they were often stored dry so they could to be used during the long winter months often in the form of "pease porridge" which was served steaming hot, a perfect and important cold weather dish.
 And it was during those cold, harsh seasons that the simple pea was much appreciated.

 Over the years, pease porridge was eventually replaced by the more well known New England baked beans, usually served along with a hard crusted rough brown bread which was often broken by hand into a suitable spoon like shape and used to scoop up those hearty beans.
 It's not very likely that many of them escaped anyone's plate.
 The beans not withstanding, it is very possible that the abundant peas made their way to the tables of the New Englanders' early Thanksgiving celebrations.
 So please pass the peas.